anbox-cloud/discourse-docs/exp/capacity-planning.md

 For example, consider an application that uses the `a2.3` instance type, which requires 2 vCPU cores and 3 GB of memory, and you have a node with 8 CPU cores and 16 GB of memory.
 Without over-commitment, you could only launch four containers before you run out of resources on the node.
 However, with a CPU allocation rate of `4` and a memory allocation rate of `2` (the default), the available resources on the node change to `4 * 8 physical CPU cores = 32 vCPU cores` and `2 * 16 GB memory = 32 GB memory`, which will allow up to ten containers on the node.

-Which CPU allocation rate makes sense depends on the type of application that you are running and what amount of CPU it needs.
-For low CPU-intensive applications a higher and for high CPU-intensive applications a lower allocation rate makes sense.
+The CPU allocation rate depends on the type of application and the amount of resources it requires.
+For applications that are not CPU-intensive, a higher allocation rate makes sense while for applications that are very CPU-intensive, a lower allocation rate is suitable.

 ## Application requirements

 To realistically estimate the required capacity for your deployment, you must consider the type of application that you're running and the expected usage behaviour.

 You should [run benchmarks](https://discourse.ubuntu.com/t/how-to-run-benchmarks/17770) to test your application performance and fine-tune the best node and application configuration.
-Also consider whether your containers use a hardware or software [video encoder](https://discourse.ubuntu.com/t/application-manifest/24197#video-encoder) for video encoding, and what frame rate and resolution they require.
+Also consider whether your containers use a hardware or software [video encoder](https://discourse.ubuntu.com/t/application-manifest/24197#video-encoder) for video encoding, and the frame rate and resolution they require.

-Another aspect is, of course, how many users you expect and how many containers will be running simultaneously.
-If you expect the usage to be rather consistent, you might not need to plan for huge peeks in load.
+Another aspect is, of course, the number of users expected and hence, the number of containers that will be running simultaneously.
+If you expect the usage to be rather consistent, you might not need to plan for huge peaks in load.
 On the other hand, you must also consider the impact if your cluster runs out of resources and it is not possible anymore to start more containers.

 ## An example calculation

 Let's consider an application that uses the `g4.3` instance type with 4 vCPU cores, 3 GB of RAM, 3 GB of disk space and 1 GPU slot.
-The application is quite CPU-intensive, which means you should not over-commit resources too much.
-You expect an average of 100 containers running at the same time, with peeks up to 200.
+The application is quite CPU-intensive, which means you should not over-commit resources by a large margin.
+You expect an average of 100 containers running at the same time, with peaks up to 200.

 We now want to determine the capacity that is needed for the overall deployment.
 This capacity can be either for a single machine (which is rather unlikely for the given requirements) or for a cluster with multiple nodes.